 - Identification of services to support the development and maintenance of daily living skills, access to employment specialists, and social activities.

-Community Life Coordinator (Case Manager): Works closely with family and staff to:
+ILO’s Director of Programming works closely with family and staff to:

 - Monitor the quality of life of each self-advocate.

 - Supervise staff and helps them identify and create tools needed for the self-advocates.